andrija-djurovic/monobinShiny/README.md

 > :information_source: Almost all reactive elements of the application results with a notification, so be aware of this as presented in the right lower corner.

 ## DATA MANAGER MODULE
-This module serves for data import: manual import of prepared .csv file (browsing for a file) or automatic import of ```gcd``` from ```monobin``` package (Import dummy data).
+This module serves for data import: manual import browsing for a file (only .csv files accepted) or automatic import of ```gcd``` from ```monobin``` package (Import dummy data).

 ![plot](./pics/pic01.png)

-During manual data import, set of checks are performed such as:
+During manual data import, set of checks are performed such as: file extension, approprietness of .csv file and the number of identified numeric variables.

-> :warning: Be aware that only risk factors identified as of numeric type will be processed for other two modules.
-When import the data, in Data Import log output, overview of the data structure will be presented along with information about identified numeric / categorical risk factors.
+If data are imported successfule, in Data Import log output, overview of the data structure will be presented along with information about identified numeric / categorical variables.

+> :warning: Be aware that only variables identified as of numeric type will be processed for other two modules.